pejic/SPRotarySwitch/README.txt

 includes a few basic images but you probably want to use graphics that suit your app's look-and-feel better.

-(The demo project also includes Knob.xcf, which is the source GIMP file that I used to draw the knob image.)
+(The demo project also includes Knob.xcf and Knob.blend, which are the GIMP and Blender source files respectively.)

 If you want to do more fancy drawing, then you can easily modify the MHRotaryKnob class.
 Its -valueDidChangeFrom:to:animated: method is invoked